arras-energy/gridlabd-old/docs/Module/Powerflow/Building.md

     y[channel][t] = d[channel]*u[t]
 ~~~

 with channel 0 for real power and channel 1 for reactive power.

+The values of `zip` are scalars for the power contributions in units of `kW`
+from the output `y` to each component of load.

 # Example

 ~~~
+class weather
+{
+    double temperature[degF];
+}
+object weather
+{
+    temperature 50 degF;
+}
+module powerflow;
 object building
 {
     phases ABC;
     nominal_voltage 480;
     timestep 60;
     building_response "0,0,1;0,0,1";
-    input "test_weather.temperature,0,0,0,1,1,1";
+    input "weather.temperature,0,0,0,1,1,1";
-    input "test_weather.temperature,1,0,0,1,1,1";
+    input "weather.temperature,1,0,0,1,1,1";
     zip "1,0,0;0.1,0,0";
 }
 ~~~